 - He can make the required investment through a regional center

 In the direct method, money is directly invested into the business enterprise and not through an intermediary.
-The minimum amount you need to invest is $1 million dollars and if the investment goes into a Targeted Employment Area the minimum investment required is just $500,000.
+The minimum amount you need to invest is $1.8 million dollars plus the processing overhead cost, legal and filing fees and if the investment goes into a Targeted Employment Area the minimum investment required is just $900,000 plus the processing overhead cost, legal and filing fees.

 Under the direct method, an individual faces a higher burden of evidence.
 He needs to convince the USCIS that the investment in the business will create 10 full-time jobs for qualifying employees.
 Any indirect jobs that may be created would not be considered.
 Jobs created within the commercial enterprise for qualified employees are only classified as direct jobs.
 Hence, any jobs that may be created collaterally because of the business the investor is carrying out may not be considered.